 A talking jackal who doesn't quite seem to fit with the rest of the psychodrama.

-Hmmmmmm...
+Hmmm...
 It's almost as if there's something else going on here, isn't it?

 Ted's story picks up on his paranoid tendencies from the original short story, as he's thrown into a spooky castle to compete with wolves and witches for a virtual version of Ellen, and stuff happens.
-They're perfectly okay segments, with interesting settings and lots of suitably horrible storytelling.
+They're perfectly OK segments, with interesting settings and lots of suitably horrible storytelling.
 They simply don't have the same emotional kick as the other bits.

 The controversial two are Ellen and Nimdok, though for very different reasons.
 Ellen's doesn't initially seem like it's going to be.
 Her story takes place in a yellow pyramid, and the only reason I mention it's yellow is that she's scared out of her wits by that colour for reasons that aren't immediately explained.
 Her goal is to track down some of AM's key components, with AM hinting that she might even get to destroy them.
 And why would an evil supercomputer lie about something like that?

+Being scared of the colour yellow doesn't sound too bad, until you discover why.
 This is revealed when she steps into a cramped elevator and starts having a panic attack, before being given a narrated tour of her life as a great student, a promising electrical major, a new employee at a company called INGSEC... and then being violently raped in a lift by a workman in a yellow uniform.

 At which point AM brings her rapist back to life for an encore.

 There's a definite sigh to be had that Ellen's big personal tragedy had to be rape—not to in any way brush off the crime itself or in any way suggest it's not an appalling thing that nobody should ever have to go through.
 Speaking purely of fiction, it's developed into the lazy writer's standard go-to, to the point that if a female character needs some kind of tragedy in her life, it's almost always going to be that rather than something like "I killed my father to end his suffering and then they found a cure."

 The moment of that revelation though is easily one of I Have No Mouth And I Must Scream's most shocking moments.
 And this is I Have No Mouth And I Must Scream.
-At one point, one of the characters hangs his mother in law in a harness so her brain can fly an evil iron zeppelin.
+At one point, one of the characters hangs his mother-in-law in a harness so her brain can fly an evil iron zeppelin.

-It's nothing however compared to the last character...
+It's nothing, however, compared to the last character.

 Nimdok—not his real name, but one given to him by AM for its own amusement—proved so controversial that his presence in the game actually broke it, at least in Germany.
-He's introduced as the only one of the group AM feels any kinship for - indeed, sees as something of a kindred spirit.
+He's introduced as the only one of the group AM feels any kinship for, indeed, sees as something of a kindred spirit.
 This doesn't say very good things about Nimdok.
 Then you find out what his story is, and they get worse—quickly.

-In short, Nimdok was a concentration camp doctor during the Holocaust - and not just in the Dr. Mengele sense, but one of his best buddies.
+In short, Nimdok was a concentration camp doctor during the Holocaust, and not just in the Dr. Mengele sense, but one of his best buddies.
 By the time we meet him, those memories have long since faded to the point where he only dimly remembers what he did, but AM is quick to remind him.
 His psychodrama recreates the concentration camp, with his first assignment being to perform surgery on a patient who's already had his eyes surgically removed and placed in a jar, but still connected via wires.

 Yes, it's extremely painful.
 Ether?
 That's what you'd call an 'optional extra'.

 As the story rolls on, Nimdok slowly remembers his past.
-There are very few Nazi symbols and such specifically - instead, a stylised AM logo takes the place of the flag.
-The camp's victims are primarily described as the "Lost Tribe" - which somewhat confusingly, AM assigns Nimdok to track down, as if he has any reason to care about his own world's NPCs.
+There are very few Nazi symbols and such specifically.
+Instead, a stylised AM logo takes the place of the flag.
+The camp's victims are primarily described as the "Lost Tribe", which somewhat confusingly, AM assigns Nimdok to track down, as if he has any reason to care about his own world's NPCs.
 Only when Nimdok finds a mirror do the real words start to come out, as he remembers that he himself was born Jewish and sold out his own parents, before embarking on his pointless, sadistic experiments.
 With no chance of forgiveness, he either shuts down or embraces his punishment at the hands of his victims—a move that deeply disappoints the always cheery AM.
 Or, if you're evil, he can keep working.
 But that's not exactly a good idea.

-The problem with this section is that censorship in France and Germany led to it being cut out of the game in those countries, which actually made the game impossible to win.
+The problem with this section is that censorship in France and Germany led to it being cut in those countries, which actually made the game impossible to win.
 After all five characters have faced their demons, they move into a final chapter, where they discover that AM isn't simply unstable, but vulnerable, and assorted characters like Gorrister's jackal friend are actually avatars of Russia and China's own supercomputers who have been trying to take it down.
-For the sake of humanity?
-Ha.
-Hardly.
-They're no better than it is, just sane.
-If AM wins, he turns any surviving character into the short story's blob monster.
-If they win?
-They... tell him to have his fun, and he turns any surviving character into the blob monster out of sheer spite.
-Moral of the story: Computers

-referred to some cryogenically preserved humans on the moon who might have a chance of retaking the planet.
+They do however give the five survivors an opening, by heading into AM's cyberspace core and restoring control over its ego, id, and superego.
+If all goes perfectly, they also discover that humanity isn't quite out of the game just yet—that the Lost Tribe AM wanted Nimdok to find for him really referred to some cryogenically preserved humans on the moon who might have a chance of retaking the planet.
 All but one of the team dies in the process of making this happen though, and without Nimdok to throw himself into the fire when his turn inevitably comes, it just 'aint going to happen.

 In short, yes.
 Humanity gets wiped-out... by censorship.
 Hurray for censorship!

-that covers both the main story, and the many ways it offers to screw things up.
+Here's the entire game in handy Let's Play format that covers both the main story, and the many ways it offers to screw things up.
 There are quite a few.
 In case it's not obvious, this isn't a very nice game.
 Not a nice game at all.